-Keep in mind the following measurement related vocabulary:
+Keep in mind the following measurements:

-For length: Longer, shorter, tall, short.
+Length: Longer, shorter, tall, short

-For distance: Near, far, close to, far from.
+Distance: Near, far, close to, far from

-For weight: Heavy, light, heavier, lighter.
+Weight: Heavy, light, heavier, lighter

-For size: Big, small, bigger than, smaller than.
+Size: Big, small, bigger than, smaller than

-For time: Yesterday, today, tomorrow, earlier, later, on time, the days of the week, the months of the year
+Time: Yesterday, today, tomorrow, earlier, later, on time, the days of the week, the months of the year

 Compare different objects around the house.
 Which is taller, which is shorter?
 How about at the grocery store?
 Which bottle of ketchup is taller?